examplefirstaccount/opt_as1/README.md

 **File**: `simplex.py`
 **Main Function**: `SimplexMethod(C, A, b, eps=1e-6, minimize=False)`

 This assignment implements the Simplex Method to solve LPPs with inequality constraints.
-The function `SimplexMethod` maximizes the objective function $ z = C^T x $ subject to $ Ax \leq b $.
-By default, the function maximizes $ z $, but minimization can be specified using the `minimize` parameter.
+The function `SimplexMethod` maximizes the objective function $z = C^T x$ subject to $Ax \leq b$.
+By default, the function maximizes $z$, but minimization can be specified using the `minimize` parameter.

 - **Input**:
     - `C`: Coefficient vector of the objective function.